urbi-mobility/ditto-contracts/docs/manual.md

 Install [MetaMask](https://metamask.io/) to create your account.
 If you are going to use the account for deploying things in production, make sure to **backup your passphrase**!
 If you forget it or lose it, you'll lose your money, and there is no way back.

+##### About multi-signature wallets

+While managing the smart contract from a single account is a viable option, a better approach would be to use a multi-signature (also called *multisig*) wallet to operate it.

+A multisig wallet is nothing more that another smart contract owned by multiple addresses.
+The multisig wallet stores transactions that are executed once at least `n` owner signatures (out of `m` total owners) has been collected.
+The multisig can hold funds and call other smart contracts, and it can be the owner of other contracts.

+Using a multisig wallet has many benefits, such as:

+- Better security: the attacker needs to compromise `n` keys in order to control the smart contract.
+- More safety: up to `m - n` private keys can be lost without losing the smart contract forever.
+- Lower error rate: an action is vetted by `n` participants, so responsibility is distributed amongst all owners.
+- Multi paradigm: multisig wallets can easily model a hierarchy of a company or of an organization, or voting systems.

+There are many implementations of multisig wallets.
+A simple and secure one is the [Gnosis multisig wallet](https://wallet.gnosis.pm/).

 ##### Other ways to create an Ethereum Account

 To create an Ethereum account you can also use: